 In June 2005 I invited to Birmingham Conservatoire the Italian composer Luca Francesconi.
 We performed his multimedia work, Lips Eyes Bang, in a Thallein Ensemble concert conducted by Lionel Friend.
 The actress-singer role in Lips was given to Abigail Kelly, a very gifted vocal student with superior dramatic skills.
 Luca gave also some master classes [...]

-I’m currently managing this exciting project, with great partners and even greater ambitions!
-Integra – A European composition and performance environment for sharing live music technologies is a €1,035,048, 3-year cooperation agreement part financed by the European Commission through the 2005 call of the Culture 2000 programme [ref 2005-849].
-Started in September 2005, Integra is [...]
+This exciting project, with great partners and even greater ambitions, Integra – A European composition and performance environment for sharing live music technologies, is a €1,035,048, 3-year cooperation agreement part financed by the European Commission through the 2005 call of the Culture 2000 programme [ref 2005-849].
+Started in September 2005, Integra is led by Birmingham [...]

 Together with Jamie Bullock we have started this ambitious project in 2004.
 Collaborating with Jonathan Harvey, we are modernising live electronics in his works that make use of obsolete technologies, to ensure their long-term preservation and allow for future performances.
 The modernisation usually involves moving from a hardware-dependent electronics set-up to a software based one, [...]